 - your child is aggressive towards you or your family.

 Some teenagers who bully have witnessed bullying behaviour at home.
-Others might have been victims of bullying themselves.
+Others might have been experienced bullying themselves.
 Or others simply don’t have the emotional or social skills to realise that their behaviour is bullying and aren’t aware of the effect it has on others.They may lack empathy.

 There are some signs that you can look out for that may be an indication that you child could be bullying others.
 These include: